Set-valued propagation of chaos for controlled path-dependent McKean-Vlasov SPDEs: Propagation of Chaos for controlled SPDEs

 Meanwhile, parts (iii), (v), and (vi) establish connections with stochastic optimal control theory.
 They contribute insights into mean field control problems and their respective approximations.
 We will continue the discussion in Corollary~\ref{coro: control} below.

-\item[(ii)] A version of Theorem~\ref{theo: main1} within the variational framework for SPDEs has recently been established in the paper \cite{C23c}.
-Besides from the distinct mathematical framework, the approaches are different in the sense that here we deal with feedback controls, while more general relaxed controls are considered in \cite{C23c}, see also \cite{nicole1987compactification,EKNJ88, ElKa15,LakSIAM17}.
-As already mentioned in the introduction, the convexity assumptions from Condition~\ref{cond: main1}~(iii) allows us to translate our feedback setting into a relaxed framework, see Section~\ref{sec: rel con} below.
-Therefore, the modeling approaches are closer than it seems at first glance.
-In fact, we also prove versions of Theorem \ref{theo: main1} (i) and (ii) for the relaxed framework, see Lemmata~\ref{lem: C comp}, \ref{lem: cCN compact} and Proposition \ref{prop: version of (ii)} below.
+(ii) A version of Theorem~\ref{theo: main1} within the variational framework for SPDEs has recently been established in the paper \cite{C23c}.
+Besides the distinct mathematical framework, the approaches are different in the sense that here we deal with feedback controls, while more general relaxed controls are considered in \cite{C23c}, see also \cite{nicole1987compactification,EKNJ88, ElKa15,LakSIAM17}.
+As already mentioned in the introduction, the convexity assumptions from Condition~\ref{cond: main1}~(iii) allow us to translate our feedback setting into a relaxed framework, see Section~\ref{sec: rel con}, especially Lemma~\ref{lem: nonlinear SPDE rel RCR}, below.
+In particular, Lemma~\ref{lem: nonlinear SPDE rel RCR} implies that Theorem~\ref{theo: main1} also holds for the relaxed control framework, which allows more flexible randomized controls.

-In general, working with feedback controls resembles with the concept of {\em model ambiguity} or {\em Knightian uncertainty} as considered in the recent papers \cite{C23b, CN22a, CN22b,neufeld2017nonlinear, NVH, peng2007g}, for example.
+In general, working with feedback controls resembles with the concept of {\em model ambiguity} or {\em Knightian uncertainty} as considered in the recent papers \cite{C25_SIFIN, C23b,CN22a, CN22b, CN25, neufeld2017nonlinear, NVH, peng2007g}, for example.
 These papers extend the notion of Peng's \(G\)-Brownian motion (see, e.g., \cite{peng2007g}) to more general classes of stochastic processes.
 The relation to our framework is made precise by \cite[Proposition~2.4]{C23b}.
-In Section~\ref{app: G BM} below, we discuss this in detail and present how Theorem~\ref{theo: main1}~(vi) can be used to establish a propagation of chaos result for \(G\)-Brownian motions. \item[(iii)] We now comment on our conditions and relate them to technical assumptions imposed in the recent paper \cite{CGKPR23}.
-At this point, we mention that the paper \cite{CGKPR23} works within a strong control framework, while we consider a framework built on feedback controls, which is equivalent to a relaxed setting under the convexity hypothesis from Condition~\ref{cond: main1}~(iii), see Section~\ref{sec: rel con} below.
-We refer to Section~4.4 in \cite{ElKa15} for a discussion of the relation of strong, weak and relaxed control frameworks (for finite dimensional diffusions).
+In Section~\ref{app: G BM} below, we discuss this in detail and present how Theorem~\ref{theo: main1}~(vi) can be used to establish a propagation of chaos result for \(G\)-Brownian motions.